Back to blog

 View LinkedIn

 For most insurers, brokers, claims teams, and insurtech founders, the safest starting point is assisted decision-making.
-AI can collect evidence, classify inputs, recommend next actions, and draft explanations while a licensed or accountable team member approves customer-impacting decisions.
+AI can collect evidence, classify inputs, recommend next actions, draft explanations, and prepare reviewer queues while a licensed or accountable team member approves customer-impacting decisions.
 That keeps speed gains from turning into compliance or trust problems.

 The strongest insurance AI use cases usually sit in document-heavy, rules-heavy, or exception-heavy work.
 Claims teams handle forms, photos, estimates, adjuster notes, repair invoices, medical records, emails, and policy language.
 Underwriting teams review applications, prior losses, property details, financial records, and third-party data.
 Service teams answer repetitive questions while still needing policy-specific context.